Homotopy theory of curved operads and curved algebras: Koszul duality for curved operads

 \begin{proof} We denote by $F_p$ the filtration on $\hat \B \Oo$.
 It is induced by the filtration on $\Oo$ for which $\Oo$ is complete.
 We consider the (increasing) filtration $G_p := F_{-p}$ on $\hat \B \Oo$ (note that $G_p$ is not bounded below).
 We have The filtration $G_p$ is complete since $\hat \B \Oo$ is complete for the filtration $F_p$ and it is exhaustive since $\hat \B \Oo = G_0 \hat \B \Oo$.
 We consider the spectral sequence $E_{p, q}^\bullet$ associated with this filtration.
 Using that the functor $\Gr$ is strong monoidal ($\ringK$ is a field), we have

-where the upper index stands for the degree of the graduation in $\coideal{\B}_{cl} \Gr \Oo$ and the last isomorphism comes from the fact that $\Gr$ is strong monoidal (see Lemma \ref{lemma:gr-flat is monoidal subcat}).
-The differential is given by $d^0 = d_{\coideal{\B}_{cl} \Gr \Oo}$ (induced by $d_2$).
+where the upper index stands for the degree of the gradation in $\B \Gr \Oo$ (the bar construction of the dg operad $\Gr \B \Oo$) and the last isomorphism comes from the fact that $\Gr$ is strong monoidal (see Lemma \ref{lemma:gr-flat is monoidal subcat}).
+The differential is given by $d^0 = d_{\B \Gr \Oo}$ (induced by $d_2$).
 Since $\Gr \Oo$ is a Koszul operad, we get

-Now let us consider on $\hat \B \Oo$ and on $\coideal{\B}_{cl} \Gr \Oo$ the syzygy degrees described in the beginning of Section \ref{subsection: bar construction}.
-We have the following compatibility condition: for $b \in F_p \hB \Oo \backslash F_{p+1} \hB \Oo$ with a homogeneous syzygy degree, the associated element in $(\coideal{\B}_{cl} \Gr \Oo)^{(p)}$ has the same syzygy degree.
-The $E^1$ page is concentrated in syzygy degree $0$ (in $\coideal{\B}_{cl} \Gr \Oo$) as the Koszul dual cooperad is, and by means of the compatibility of the syzygy degrees, we therefore obtain that the differentials $d^r$, $r \geq 1$, induced by $d_0$ and $d_2$ are $0$ (they both decrease the syzygy degree).
+Now let us consider on $\hat \B \Oo$ and on $\B \Gr \Oo$ the syzygy degrees described in the beginning of Section \ref{subsection: bar construction}.
+We have the following compatibility condition: for $b \in F_p \hB \Oo \backslash F_{p+1} \hB \Oo$ with a homogeneous syzygy degree, the associated element in $(\B \Gr \Oo)^{(p)}$ has the same syzygy degree.
+The $E^1$ page is concentrated in syzygy degree $0$ (in $\B \Gr \Oo$) as the Koszul dual cooperad is, and by means of the compatibility of the syzygy degrees, we therefore obtain that the differentials $d^r$, $r \geq 1$, induced by $d_0$ and $d_2$ are $0$ (they both decrease the syzygy degree).
 This implies that the spectral sequence is regular (see Definition 5.2.10 in \cite{cW94}) and by the Complete Convergence Theorem 5.5.10 in \cite{cW94} that the spectral sequence converges to $\H_\bullet (\hat \B \Oo)$ (the spectral sequence is bounded above).

 We have therefore